gh9869827/fifo-dev-common/README.md

 Provides a lightweight, efficient binary serialization framework for Python dataclasses.

 - `@serializable`: Decorator to enable serialization/deserialization on dataclasses.
-- Supports scalar types, enums, optional fields, and arrays.
+- Supports scalar types, enums, optional fields, arrays, and fixed-length tuples.
 - Uses dataclass `field` metadata (e.g., `format`, `ptype`) for flexible, extensible field definitions.
 - Designed for preallocated buffers to maximize performance and minimize allocations.
 - Works well with microcontroller and embedded system data formats as it is a compact binary format prioritizing direct raw serialization with very little overhead.